arvindanand1123/tao-scheduler/README.md

 ### `tao start`

 Starts the Minecraft server in the background with the configured memory allocation.
-Server state is tracked in SQLite.
+Server state is tracked.

 ### `tao stop`